 Jessica Hayes, along with Max Morley, became the first ever winner of the first series of the revamped show back in 2015.

 Sadly, her relationship with Max wasn't meant to be and the pair split just six weeks after leaving the villa.
 These days, Jess is a fashion and make-up artist.
-In January 2019, she announced that she's pregnant with her first child with fiancé Dan Lawry.
-Their son Presley was born in July 2019.
+In January 2019, she announced that she was pregnant with her first child.
+Her son Presley was born in July 2019.
 Jess announced she was pregnant with her second child in November 2020 but sadly suffered a miscarriage five months later.

 Max joined Love Island series one on day 14, and was crowned winner alongside Jessica Hayes.